danieldunderfelt/unicon/README.md

 You can use Unicon with a mixin, normal CSS classes or attributes.

 ### Mixin
 To use the mixin, `@import` the `unicon.scss` file into your project.
-The `unicon` mixin will then be available snd can be used like so:
+The `unicon` mixin will then be available and can be used like so:

 ```
 @include unicon(arrow-forward, after) {